 Balancing Pitta for a More Peaceful Autumn

-Expel Accumulated Heat from the Body
+Expel Excess Heat from the Body

 “According to Charaka: ‘All diseases begin at the junctions of the seasons,’ and so all types are cautioned to be especially aware during the seasonal transitions.”

 Here are some signs that you may have accumulated too much heat during the summer:

 - Digestive issues or intense hunger

 - Feelings of excess heat trapped in the body

 - Excessive sweating (pungent smelling)

 - Feelings of jealousy, criticism, anger, or impatience